 Registered Nurses, Licensed Practical Nurses, Certified Nursing Assistants, Direct Service Persons and Caregivers at long-term care centers, nursing homes, and rehabilitation facilities are required by law to administer drugs in accordance with physician’s orders and manufacturer’s guidelines.
 Any failure to do so could compromise the health and well-being of the resident.
 Unfortunately, not all caregivers receive adequate training and appropriate supervision on an ongoing basis to ensure they are administering drugs in accordance with laws, protocols, and procedures.
-Rosenfeld Injury Lawyers represent victims of mistreatment, neglect and abuse who reside in Illinois long-term care homes like Group Home #2.
+Rosenfeld Injury Lawyers LLC represent victims of mistreatment, neglect and abuse who reside in Illinois long-term care homes like Group Home #2.

 Group Home #2